monero-project/monero-site/legal/index.md

                     </div>
 <div class="row">
 <div class="col" markdown="1">
 This website is operated by The Monero Project, a loose collective of individuals behind Monero.
 By visiting and using this website you will be accepting these Terms of Use ("TOU").
-Please read them carefully and if you disagree with the TOU in any way, then do not use this website.
+Please read them carefully, and if you disagree with the TOU in any way, then do not use this website.
 The Monero Project reserves the right to post changes to the TOU on this website at any time, and by your continuing to use the website thereafter, you agree to be bound by the new version of the TOU.
 If any TOU changes are not acceptable, you must stop your use of this website.
-In these TOU, "The Monero Project" and "we" refers to The Monero Project, and "User" or "you" refers to each visitor to this website.
+In these TOU, "The Monero Project" or "we" refers to The Monero Project, and "User" or "you" refers to each visitor to this website.
 "Monero" refers to the digital currency that can be used by the software available on this website.

 ### Sites and Services

-We do not guarantee that access to or use of this website or any services will be uninterrupted or error free, and The Monero Project shall not be liable for any feature not being accessible or for any unavailability of its website and services.
+We do not guarantee that access to or use of this website or any services will be uninterrupted or error-free, and The Monero Project shall not be liable for any feature not being accessible or for any unavailability of its website and services.
 The website and its features may be expanded, limited or modified at any time by The Monero Project to meet the needs of its Users, or for technical or other reasons, without advance notice or reason.
-We may also in our sole discretion, and at any time, discontinue providing, temporarily or permanently, any or all of the website, without notice.
+We may also, at our sole discretion, and at any time, discontinue providing any or all of the website, temporarily or permanently, with or without notice.
 To access some of the content or features of the website or its services, Users may need to enhance or update the hardware or software in their computer systems.
 The Monero Project assumes no responsibility for any failure to access the website or any services, partially or fully, whether due to the User's system, the Internet network or any other cause.

 ### Minors

-We do not provide information or services to minors, and if you are under 18 you may only use this site with the active involvement of a parent, guardian or other supervising adult.
+We do not provide information or services to minors, and if you are under 18, you may only use this site with the active involvement of a parent, guardian or other supervising adult.

 ### No Investment Advice